Gas chamber: North Korea

-Kwon Hyok, a former head of security at Camp 22, described laboratories equipped with gas chambers for suffocation gas experiments, in which three or four people, normally a family, are the experimental subjects.
+Kwon Hyuk, a former head of security at Camp 22, described laboratories equipped with gas chambers for suffocation gas experiments, in which three or four people, normally a family, are the experimental subjects.
 After the chambers are sealed and poison is injected through a tube, while scientists observe from above through glass.
 In a report reminiscent of an earlier account of a family of seven, Kwon claims to have watched one family of two parents, a son and a daughter die from suffocating gas, with the parents trying to save the children using mouth-to-mouth resuscitation for as long as they had the strength.
 Kwon's testimony was supported by documents from Camp 22 describing the transfer of prisoners designated for the experiments.
 The documents were identified as genuine by Kim Sang Hun, a London-based expert on Korea and human rights activist.

 Lithuania

 In 1937–1940, Lithuania operated a gas chamber in Aleksotas within the First Fort of the Kaunas Fortress.
 Previous executions were carried out by hanging or by shooting.
 However, these methods were viewed as brutal and in January 1937, the criminal code was amended to provide execution by gas which at the time was viewed as more civilized and humane.
 Lithuania considered and rejected execution by poison.
 Unlike the American or German model the Lithuanian gas chamber, built out of bricks, worked by inputting compressed lethal gas from an external storage cylinder (Černevičiūtė 2014).
 The first execution was carried on July 27, 1937: Bronius Pogužinskas, age 37, convicted of murder of five people from a Jewish family.
 Historian Sigita Černevičiūtė counted at least nine executions in the gas chamber, though records are incomplete and fragmentary.
 Of the nine, eight were convicted of murder.
 One of these, Aleksandras Maurušaitis, was also convicted of anti-government actions during the 1935 Suvalkija strike.
 The last known execution took place on May 19, 1940, for robbery.
 The fate of the gas chamber after the occupation by the Soviet Union in June 1940 is unclear.